grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

 ## Prerequisite Steps

-Steps outlined in this section should be conducted prior to starting any repair on a Surface device.
+Steps outlined in this section should be conducted before starting any repair on a Surface device.

-- **Power off device –** Ensure the device is powered off completely and the battery has been fully discharged.
+- **Power off device –** Ensure the device is powered off completely and the battery is fully discharged.
 Refer to the [Repair-Specific Precautions and Warnings](surface-repair-safety-guidelines.md#repair-specific-precautions-and-warnings) for guidelines.
   Once discharged, the device should be disconnected from all power sources.

-- **ESD Prevention –** Ensure ESD prevention steps and general guidelines are followed prior to opening the device.
+- **ESD Prevention –** Ensure ESD prevention steps and general guidelines are followed before opening the device.
 Refer to the [ESD Prevention section](surface-repair-safety-guidelines.md#electrostatic-discharge-esd-precautions) for guidelines.

 - **Position Device –** To prevent damage to the device, ensure the device is placed on a clean surface free of debris.

 > [!IMPORTANT]
 > **Device Serial Number Notation:** The serial number for this device is located on its original bottom cover.
-It's crucial to retain the device’s original serial number for future support from Microsoft.
-The D Bucket FRU will remove the device’s original serial number and the original device serial number can't be permanently added to a replacement part.
+It's crucial to retain the device's original serial number for future support from Microsoft.
+The D Bucket FRU removes the device's original serial number and the original device serial number can't be permanently added to a replacement part.
 To ensure the original serial number is retained, record it using waterproof ink on a label.
 Affix the label to an easily accessible area on the device exterior and keep a record of the serial number in a secure location.
-Microsoft has provided a label for this purpose within the replacement part’s packaging.
-The label included in the part’s packaging has space designated for the original serial number as well as the part's product identifier.
+Microsoft provides a label for this purpose within the replacement part's packaging.
+The label included in the part's packaging has space designated for the original serial number and the part's product identifier.

 ## Feet Replacement